IceWhaleTech/ZimaDocs/source/zimacube/Create-NAS.md

 ![](https://manage.icewhale.io/api/static/docs/1726131333502_image.png)

 **Application Example and Use Cases:** Take advantage of the high-speed connection, particularly useful for video editing or other bandwidth-intensive tasks.
 It is ideal for scenarios where low-latency and high-speed data transfer are crucial.

-{% Note %}
-If you encounter any problems during using Thounderbolt , you can get more detailed information [here](/zimacube/Connecting-ZimaCube-via-Thunderbolt.html)
-{% endnote %}

 ##  Local Area Network (LAN) Connection